DaveSailors/virtual-automations/terraform/README.md

 terraform apply  -var 'ami_id=<b>Your ami</b>' -var 'access_key=<b>your aws key</b>' -var 'secret_key=<b>your aws secret key</b>' <b>path-to-module</b>

 ### AWS Free Tier
 To test this you can use the AWS free tier.
-Just remember to terminate the instances and degrgister the ami's and it's free.
+Just remember to terminate the instances and degrgister the ami's using the console when you're done.

     https://aws.amazon.com/free/